 Getting a cavity can be a stressful experience, and there’s an added danger that you may lose your tooth.
 Although now that the question does fillings hurt has been answered, you may now consider dental fillings if you’re experiencing a cavity.

-As soon as some sensitivity is felt in the tooth, get in touch with your dentist as soon as possible to avoid the infection becoming worse.
+As soon as some sensitivity is felt in the tooth, get in touch with our Woden dental centre as soon as possible to avoid the infection becoming worse.